 Motorola’s also began to utilize statistical methods of control extensively.
 Data tools such as Cp (process potential index) and CpK (process capability index) began, for the first time in the history of quality management, to dictate and inform policy at the highest levels.
 Setting specific quality targets, such as 3.4 DPMO (Defects Per Million Opportunities), now followed by organizations worldwide, was a practice first perfected by Motorola.

 Their runaway success spurred IBM to adopt Six Sigma practices, which improved upon the Measure, Analyze, Improve, Control (MAIC) cycle and added the Define dimension (DMAIC).
 In 1989, Motorola made Six Sigma its flagship approach to quality, and Xerox, GE, and Kodak followed suit.

 Harry Mikel and The Six Sigma Academy

 Mikel’s first client was AlliedSignal’s Lawrence Bossidy, who applied Six Sigma to turn his ailing business around.
-Bossidy later also introduced close friend and CEO of General Electric, Jack Welch, to the methodology, who applied it wholesale at General Electric and achieved much documented success as a result.
+Bossidy later also introduced a close friend and CEO of General Electric, Jack Welch, to the methodology, who applied it wholesale at General Electric and achieved much-documented success as a result.
 The Academy’s other notable clients included DuPont and Merrill Lynch.

-While at Unisys, in 1987, Harry Mikel borrowed inspiration from Eastern martial arts to apply the belt argot to Six Sigma practitioners, labelling professionals Green, Yellow, Black and Master Black Belts.
+While at Unisys, in 1987, Harry Mikel borrowed inspiration from Eastern martial arts to apply the belt argot to Six Sigma practitioners, labeling professionals Green, Yellow, Black and Master Black Belts.